1N3/Sn1per/README.md

 [![](https://sn1persecurity.com/images/Sn1perSecurity-sn1per3.PNG)](https://www.youtube.com/watch?v=bsUvB4Vca7Y&list=PL40Vp978dDP9KX2V3VLnNzgJuf4nJrRo9&index=1)

+## All-In-One Solution
+Save time and money by addressing business and IT risk with a single solution.

+## Attack Surface Management
+Discover the attack surface and prioritize risk with our continuous Attack Surface Management platform.

+## Automated OSINT & Reconnaissance
+Automate the collection of open source intelligence data using our integrations with 3rd party API's, frameworks and automated workflows to get the data you need.

+## Penetration Testing
+Save time by automating the execution of the best open source and commercial security tools to discover and exploit vulnerabilities automatically.

+## Automated Red Team Simulation
+Simulate real world attackers with our automated attack platform in order to strengthen blue team response and defensive controls.

+## Vulnerability & Risk Management
+Integrate with the leading commercial and open source vulnerability scanners to scan for the latest vulnerabilities and prioritize risk with our aggregated vulnerability reports.

+## Dynamic Application Security Testing
+Scan your web applications for vulnerabilities and aggregate data from multiple open source and commercial security scanners into our centralized reporting interface.

+## Threat Intelligence
+Stay up-to-date with the latest emerging security threats, vulnerabilities, data breaches and exploit releases.

+## Bug Bounty Automation
+Get the tools you need to manage large attack surfaces and gain the edge over the competition.

 ## FEATURES:

+### Quick Installation
+Get up and running with our platform in minutes with our quick and easy one-line installation script.

+### Safe Execution
+Get full control over your scans by setting the the scope and configuration options to ensure safe execution in your environment.

-### Attack Surface Discovery
+### Full Attack Surface Coverage

-Easily discover the attack surface (IPs, domain names, open ports, HTTP headers, etc.).

-### Penetration Testing

-Automate the discovery of vulnerabilities and ethical exploitation using the latest hacking and open source security tools.

-### Visual Recon

-Perform visual recon against all hosts in your workspace using the Slideshow widget and thumbnails.

-### IT Asset Inventory

-Search, sort and filter for DNS, IP, title, status, server headers, WAF and open TCP/UDP ports of the entire attack surface inventory.

-### Red Team

-Strengthen "blue team" response and detection capabilities against automated penetration testing techniques.

-### Notepad

-Store and access multiple notes in a single location to help manage your data and keep things organized.
+Discover both internal (on-prem) and external (cloud/hybrid) attack vectors for full asset visibility and vulnerability coverage.

-### Vulnerability Management
+### Vulnerability Scanning

-Quickly scan for the latest vulnerabilities and CVEs using the latest commercial and open source vulnerability scanners.
+Scan for the latest CVE's and vulnerabilities using the latest open source and commercial vulnerability scanners.

-### Web Application Scans

-Launch web application scans via Burpsuite Professional 2.x, Arachni and Nikto.

-### Reporting

-Export the entire attack surface host list and vulnerability reports to CSV, XLS or PDF format to filter, sort and view all attack surface data.

-### OSINT Collection
+### Integrations

-Collect online documents, meta data, email addresses and contact information automatically.
+Aggregate data from the leading security tools, API's and 3rd party services into our centralized reporting interface.

 ### Continuous Scan Coverage

-Schedule scans on a daily, weekly or monthly basis for continuous coverage for changes.
+Schedule scans on a daily, weekly or monthly basis to identify changes in your attack surface and remediate new vulnerabilities as they appear.

-### Bug Bounty

-Automate the discovery of the attack surface and scan for the latest vulnerabilities and CVEs easily.

 ### Notifications & Changes

-Receive notifications for scan and host status changes, URL and domain changes and new vulnerabilities discovered.
+Receive notifications for changes in your environment, such as: new domains, new URLs, port changes and more.

+### IT Asset Inventory
+Build a centralized repository of your company's assets that can be easily searched, sorted and filtered to provide full visibility into your attack surface.

+### Attack Surface Reports
+Export your entire attack surface inventory (ie. sub-domains, DNS, open ports, HTTP headers, risk score, etc.) to CSV, XLS or PDF format.

-### Domain Takeovers
+### Vulnerability Reports

-List all DNS records vulnerable to domain hijacking and takeover.
+Export vulnerability reports in CSV, XLS or PDF format for your entire attack surface.

 ## KALI/UBUNTU/DEBIAN/PARROT LINUX INSTALL:
 ```